The Romance of the Forest: Synopsis

 Pierre and the Marquis, at this same time, have been speaking in private to one another.
 After Theodore's departure, Adeline fears her father will return for her when overhearing a conversation between Pierre and the Marquis.
 She relates her fears to Pierre, and he allows her to believe that is what the conversation’s subject consisted of.
 Throughout this time period, as well, Adeline also finds a manuscript written by someone who had been held captive inside the abbey during 1642.
 The writer of the manuscript relates his dire circumstances and impending death at the hands of an unknown perpetrator.
 Adeline notes when reading the manuscript that it "is in a barely legible and fragmented condition.
 It suggests much more than it can say".
 Adeline ultimately informs Pierre of the manuscript once she reaches particularly terrifying point while reading it.

-Adeline is then warned of danger again, but this time Peter is the person who warns her.
-He attempts several times to tell her the issue at hand, until finally he is able to relate his findings.
-Adeline finds out the reality of the conversations between the Marquis and Pierre: The Marquis wants to make Adeline his wife and was discussing the matter with Pierre.
-However, Adeline discovers through Peter that the Marquis actually already has a wife and she would have really had a "fake marriage" and became the Marquis' mistress.
-At no point, however, is Adeline inclined to become either the Marquis' wife or mistress.
-Peter and Adeline concoct a plan to help her escape the abbey and a potentially reputation ruining situation.
+Adeline is then warned of danger again, this time by Peter.
+He attempts several times to tell her the issue at hand, until finally he is able to tell her the reality of the conversations between the Marquis and Pierre: The Marquis wants to make Adeline his wife and was discussing the matter with Pierre.
+However, Adeline discovers through Peter that the Marquis actually already has a wife and she would have really had a "fake marriage" and become the Marquis' mistress.
+Adeline not wanting to become either the Marquis' wife or mistress, she and Peter concoct a plan to help her escape the abbey.
 Unfortunately, when making her escape, Adeline is tricked, and instead she is taken to the Marquis’ residence.
 Adeline soon attempts to escape the Marquis by climbing out the window where she runs into Theodore, who is there to rescue her.
 The two leave in a carriage and the Marquis quickly follows once he realises what has happened.

-Adeline and Theodore stop at an inn where the Marquis finds them.
-Theodore, who initially is ailing but eventually recovers, wounds the Marquis.
-Now instead of him being in trouble for just deserting his regiment, he also must face the consequences for wounding a superior officer.
+Adeline and Theodore stop at an inn where first Theodore's regiment and then the Marquis finds them.
+Theodore attacks his commanding officer and is injured, he also fights and wounds the Marquis.
+Now he must face the consequences of deserting his regiment and wounding a superior officer.
 Prior to all of this commotion, Adeline realises she is in love with Theodore while he is sick.
 Theodore is imprisoned, and Adeline is returned to Pierre de la Motte at the abbey.
 The Marquis informs Pierre that he wants to kill Adeline, not marry her, now.
 Pierre finds that he is "entangled in the web which his own crimes had woven.
 Being in the power of the Marquis, he knew he must either consent to the commission of a deed, from the enormity of which, depraved as he was, he shrunk in horror; or sacrifice fortune, freedom, probably life itself, to the refusal".
-Pierre finds he is unable to allow Adeline to be killed, thus he sends Adeline with Peter on horseback to Peter’s sister’s house in Leloncourt.
+Pierre finds he is unable to kill Adeline, and thus he sends Adeline with Peter on horseback to Peter’s sister’s house in Leloncourt.